In this guide we’ll take a look at the best nail guns for the money.

 Nail guns come in a range of sizes and with a variety of power sources.
 The type you need will depend on whether you are a professional carpenter, or simply want to work on an occasional small woodworking project.

 When choosing the best nail gun, you want to be sure that it is suitable for the task in hand.
-The nail guns in these reviews vary from heavy to light duty.
-However, for really tough applications such as fixing building timbers, you will need a framing gun which is beyond the scope of this guide.
+The nail guns in these reviews vary from light to heavy duty.
+However, for really tough applications such as fixing building timbers, you will need a framing gun and that is beyond the scope of this guide.

-For most serious DIY tasks, including installing trim, second fixing, and securing fence panels and medium weight boards them look for a gun that can deliver 16-gauge nails of around 50mm in length.
-These will give you enough scope for most DIY and professional uses.
+For most serious DIY tasks, including installing trim, second fixing, securing fence panels and medium weight boards, then look for a gun that can deliver 16-gauge nails of around 50 mm in length.
+This will give you enough scope for most DIY and professional uses.

-A 16-gauge nail gun will give you the power for most DIY tasks and allow you to use nails of up to 65 mm (2 ½ inches) as well as being compatible with smaller nails for more delicate tasks.
+As an example a 16-gauge nail gun will provide the power for most DIY tasks and allows you to use nails up to 65 mm (2 ½ inches) long, as well as being compatible with smaller nails for more delicate tasks.

 The type of nails that are glued together in a strip, like staples, do require gently handling if they are not to break apart.
 All nail guns are different so do refer to the manufacturer’s instructions, but in general here is how to reload your nail gun.

 First, make sure the gun is unplugged and switched off.
 Open the magazine and then carefully place the nails in the magazine with the points facing down between the grooved channels.
-Make sure they are in the right place before closing the magazine.
+Make sure they are located correctly before closing the magazine.
 The magazine should click back into place easily when correctly loaded.

-What safety precaution should I take when using a nail gun?
+What safety precautions should I take when using a nail gun?

 Nail guns are powerful tools and can be dangerous.
-However, most nail guns have a host of safety features making them safer than they used to be.
-Most home us nail guns use a sequential trigger that will only fire when the trigger is pulled, and the nose of the gun is in contact with an object.
+However most nail guns have a host of safety features making them much safer to use than they ever used to be.
+Most home use nail guns use a sequential trigger that will only fire when a) the trigger is pulled and b) the nose of the gun is in contact with an object.